nuagenetworks/nuagenetworks.github.io/_posts/2016-02-20-Go Bambo Go.md

     }
 {% endhighlight %}

-This is again straightforward.
-We create a new `vspk.User` using `vspk.NewUser()`, then we set some attributes, and we create it under the enterprise using `e.CreateUser()`.
-The user will be created, his `ID` will be printed, and we delete it (so we can rerun the program without conflicts) using `u.Delete()`.
+This is again very straightforward.
+We create a new `vspk.User` using `vspk.NewUser()`,  we set some attributes and we create it under the enterprise using `e.CreateUser()`.
+The user will be created, its `ID` will be printed, then we delete it, so we can run the program again without having any conflict, using `u.Delete()`.
+You can use `bambou.Logger().SetLevel()` function to set the log level of Bambou.

 Again, run it and you'll see:

     $ go build && ./vspk-example
     User created!
 ID: 4b6b5c3f-304e-4f06-8dbc-811767b1be27

-Now let's see how to assign it to a group:
+Now let's see how to assign this user to a group:

 {% highlight go %}
     package main